MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Here is some surface level advice for students who build their resumes only using the co-op department's advice:

-- If you are an undergrad with zero work experience, you don't need a two page resume.
-I don't care if the co-op department says otherwise.
-I've done plenty of internships, jobs etc, and I still get my whole resume on one page.
+- If you are an undergrad with zero / little work experience, you don't need a two page resume.
+Don't duplicate points just to force two pages, there is nothing wrong with a one page resume.

 - Do not use the ["combined" resume template](https://carleton.ca/career/wp-content/uploads/Combined-Resume-Template.pdf).
 I dislike the idea of not putting experience at the top of a resume.
 I find that many students using this template stretch out their resume to two pages by having duplicate points between the skills section and experience section.
-I'm aware that co-op recommends using this template when you have little experience, _but_ wouldn't that mean that by virtue of you using this template that you're essentially telling employers you don't actually have any experience?
+I'm aware that co-op recommends using this template when you have little experience, _but wouldn't that mean that by virtue of you using this template that you're essentially telling employers you don't actually have any experience?_

 - Do not waste space with a career objective section.
 If you're applying to a position, the objective is obviously that you want the job you applied to.
 This is wasted resume space.